In flood-hit Louisiana town, 'I lost everything' becomes painful refrain

-DENHAM SPRINGS, La.
-(Reuters) - With floodwaters engulfing her home in Denham Springs, Louisiana, over the weekend, Dana Dillon swam to her front door to rescue her cats and found furniture floating in chest-deep water.
+DENHAM SPRINGS, La., Aug 16 (Reuters) - With floodwaters engulfing her home in Denham Springs, Louisiana, over the weekend, Dana Dillon swam to her front door to rescue her cats and found furniture floating in chest-deep water.

 "I lost everything," Dillon said on Tuesday, "I lost my car, I lost my trailer."